-Pushing the GA Switch engages the flight director in a wings-level, pitch-up attitude, allowing the execution of a missed approach or a go around.
-This mode is a coupled pitch and roll mode and is annunciated as 'GA' in both the active pitch and roll mode fields.
-Go Around Mode disengages the autopilot and arms Selected Altitude Capture Mode automatically.
-Subsequent autopilot engagement is allowed.
-Attempts to modify the aircraft attitude (i.e., with the CWS Button or NOSE UP/NOSE DN Keys) result in reversion to Pitch and Roll Hold modes.
+Pressing the GO-AROUND Switch while in the air activates the Flight Director in a wings-level, pitch-up attitude, allowing the execution of a missed approach or a go around.
+Selecting Go Around Mode disengages the autopilot; however subsequent autopilot engagement is allowed.
+Attempts to modify the aircraft attitude (i.e., with the NOSE UP/DN Wheel or CWS Button) result in reversion to Pitch Hold Mode.